choiszt/choiszt/README.md

 ### Hi there 👋

-I am a 4th-year student at BUPT as an Artificial Intelligence Major, specializing in Scene Graph Generation and VLM for Embodied Agent.
-Currently, I am working as an Undergraduate Research in the NTU@MMLAB Group.
+I am a 4th-year student at BUPT as an Artificial Intelligence Major

 **My goal is to make an AI agent 🤖 behave like a human, thereby helping others lead better lives.**